djhshih/swl/spec.md

 - `map_by` is a builtin
 - If `f : rec -> rec`, then `map_by f : str -> tab -> tab`
 - `map_by f key xs` partitions the logical rows of `xs` by equality of values in the column named by `key`
-- Each partition is presented to `f` as a grouped slice with record shape
+- Each partition is presented to `f` as a grouped record
 - The result of `f` is one output record per group
 - The result table therefore has one row per unique value of the grouping key
 - The grouping key is preserved in the output